 When a young Felix Mendelssohn visited in 1829, he noted that the abbey’s chapel, little more than a ruin, had lost its roof and was overgrown with grass and ivy.
 Everything, he said was ruined, decayed and open to the sky.

-In 1995 Historic Scotland began a small scale archaeological dig which produced some excellent results including some human remains, interred in what a medieval cemetery was dating to the 14th century.
+In 1995, Historic Scotland began a small-scale archaeological dig which produced some excellent results including some human remains, interred in a medieval cemetery dating to the 14th century.

 Holyroodhouse and abbey c.
 1789